EuniceOlorunshola/DatabaseandtheWeb_Project3/README.md

    # IV : Generate Relational Design

 Write a Python program (GenerateRelationalDesign.py) that takes as command line argument the name of a database schema file, such as StudentDBSchema.json, and outputs to the terminal a series of MySQL CREATE TABLE statements that corresponds to the ER Schema using the standard ER-to-Relational mapping.

+* Steps to access the python file

+1. Put StudentDBSchema.json and my python file GenerateRelationalDesign.py in the same directory.
+2. Replace the file path in line under the comment #load the schema from the input file with your own file path of your directory that contains the StudentDBSchema.json file
+3. In the terminal create a directory with the file path that contains the StudentDBSchema.json file
+4. Type the command: python GenerateRelationalDesign.py StudentDBSchema.json
+This will output the create table statements.